-Definition of SPIRULINA
+Definition of spirulina

-Origin of SPIRULINA
+Origin and Etymology of spirulina

 New Latin, from spirula small coil, diminutive of Latin spira coil